Helping You Turn Internet-Randos Into Subscribers Addicted to Throwing Fistfuls of Cash at You on Repeat

 - Create a handful of content upgrades

 - Sign up for an email service provider

 - Create a welcome series and plan out some newsletters

-You’ll be sure to crash email marketing like a champ.
+You’ll be sure to crush email marketing like a champ.
 Got questions?
 Concerns?
-Let them in the comments below.
+Leave them in the comments below.